gretagandolfi/biased_concepts/updates.md

 13.05.2020
 * Control of the minimal thesis plan
-* Discussion about terms and artifical bias
+* Discussion about terms and artificial bias

 _To do_: